dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-yeah that's true
+yes that's true
-so it's no hackage has I don't know in those days about 5,000 maybe libraries on it which is you know if you compare that with the node.js you know equivalent it's obviously a tiny fraction but on the other hand there's still a lot of a lot of stuff people there's lot of off-the-shelf functionality you can get that right but it but that's true that is that is in some sense a trade-off and that's because we're a smaller community
+so it's no hackage has I don't know in those days about 5,000 maybe libraries on it which is you know if you compare that with the node.js you know equivalent it's obviously a tiny fraction but on the other hand there's still a lot of stuff people there's lot of off-the-shelf functionality you can get that right but it but that's true that is in some sense a trade-off and that's because we're a smaller community